shwilliam/kindred-notes-web/README.md

   with public scopes enabled
 - Whitelist any URLs you intend to use **(Optional)**

+#### 4. Create copy source file on Google Docs

+- Create a new document on Google Docs
+- Enable permissions for anyone with a link to view the document
+- Copy the content from `copy.example.txt` into the document and modify the dummy text but do **not** modify any [[headers]].

-#### 4. Configure environment variables
+#### 5. Configure environment variables

 - Copy `.env.example` to a new file named `.env.local`
-- Replace the placeholder values in `.env.local` with your DB connection string and Mapbox key found in your [Mapbox dashboard](https://account.mapbox.com/access-tokens/)
+- Replace the placeholder values in `.env.local` with your DB connection string, Google Docs document ID and Mapbox key found in your [Mapbox dashboard](https://account.mapbox.com/access-tokens/)

 ### Testing